EMV Tokenization for all devices, channels, and payment use-cases

 The same credit card can have as many tokens as the end-user has enabled devices - such as smartphones and wearables, and wallets like OEM-Pays.

 Besides, as EMV tokenization is omnichannel, it can be used for in-store, in-app, or online payments.
 It all depends on the individual usage scenario.

 Tokens simplify life-cycle management because they can be suspended or deleted for a particular usage or device without impacting other tokens in use – they are entirely autonomous.

 How EMV tokenization in payment works

-- STEP#3: Then, it uses the token vault to convert the token back into the PAN and recalculates the related cryptogram before requesting financial authorization from the issuer.
+- STEP#3: It then uses the token vault to convert it back to the primary account number (PAN) and recalculate the related cryptogram before requesting transaction authorization from the issuer.